saidul-islam-tuhin/Persoanl-Cheatsheet/odoo.md

 ### Tricks
 user is logged in or not: t-if="user_id._is_public()" if true then public or logged in user.
 ANother way, groups="base.group_public"

+#### Restore large backup zip file: If backup zip filegreater then 1gb
+Then first we extract the zip...there sould be a *.sql file anf a filestore folder First we create a db from /web/database/manager.
+Note: during db create don't select demo data.
+After db create you can found you db folder in .local/share/Odoo/filestore/ (Where we paste our filestore folder later) then we restore db by using this command: psql -U db_user db_name < dump_name.sql